Key Takeaways

 Where ERGO NEXT performs best:

-• Hands-on trades after meaningful savings
+• Hands-on trades that want real savings

 Where ERGO NEXT performs less competitively: